firebase/firebase-ios-sdk/Carthage.md

 The frameworks contain static libraries that are linked at build time.

 - Some additional libraries/frameworks may be needed depending on which Firebase frameworks you use, for example: libc++.tbd, sqlite3.tbd, StoreKit.framework, etc. For more information, [go here](https://github.com/firebase/firebase-ios-sdk/issues/9#issuecomment-387947163).

+- For Crashlytics:
+    - To automatically upload your app's symbols so your app's crashes are symbolicated, download [upload-symbols](https://github.com/firebase/firebase-ios-sdk/raw/master/Crashlytics/upload-symbols) and [run](https://github.com/firebase/firebase-ios-sdk/raw/master/Crashlytics/run).
+Then continue to follow the Crashlytics documentation to add a new run script phase in your XCode project.

 ## Versioning